pepkit/divcfg/README.md

-# 1. Overview of `divvy` computing configuration
+# 1. Overview of `divvy` configuration files

-The `DIVCFG` repository contains [divvy](http://code.databio.org/divvy/) computing configuration files currently in use in a variety of research computing environments.
-These files describe computing environments so that any tool that uses `divvy` can run jobs on any computing environment. `Divvy` enables any tool to seamlessly switch between cluster resource managers (SGE, SLURM, *etc.*), linux containers (`docker`, `singularity`, *etc.*), or other computing environments.
-These files can be used as examples to help you set up cluster computing, containerized computing, in your own computing environment.
+The `divcfg` repository contains [divvy](http://code.databio.org/divvy/) computing configuration files currently in use across several research computing environments (Stanford, NIH, UVA, CeMM, and Memorial Sloan-Kettering).
+These files describe computing environments so that any tool that uses `divvy` can run jobs in these environments.
+These files can be used as examples to help you set up cluster or containerized computing in your own environment.

 # 2. Setting up your environment

-## Plugging into a compute environment where `divvy` is already deployed
+## Using `divvy` in pre-configured environments

-For some server environments, this repository already contains plug-and-play configuration files.
-If you're lucky enough to be at one of these places, set-up is very simple.
+If you're at one of the following places, set-up is very simple.
 Here's a list of pre-configured computing environments:

    * `uva_rivanna.yaml`: [Rivanna cluster](http://arcs.virginia.edu/rivanna) at University of Virginia
    * `cemm.yaml`: Cluster at the Center for Molecular Medicine, Vienna